The secret to CloudCoin is the CloudCoins themselves.

 others pop up to replace it.
 As time goes by and the value of CloudCoins grow, the number of servers will grow to 6,000.

 The Cloud Currency Consortium tries to improve the value of CloudCoins.
-The RAIDA (Highly Independent Dispersed RAIDed Authentication) cloud is not owned or controlled by anyone or any entity.
-It is in the best interest of all these people that their part of the RAIDA cloud is independent and
+The RAIDA (Redundant Array of Independent Detection Agents) cloud is not owned or controlled by anyone or any entity.
+It is in the best interest of all these people that their part of the RAIDA cloud is independent and available.

 In order to hack CloudCoin the hackers would need to take control of a majority of the RAIDA servers.
 It is highly unlikely that this would happen because RAIDA servers under attack could simply be shut down and repaired if damaged.